A dead cat bounce is a short-term asset price recovery after a significant volatile decline, followed by a continuation of the downtrend.

 Open this Chart on TradingView

 The colorful expression “dead cat bounce” suggests that even a lifeless market can show a temporary sign of life, similar to a proverbial dead cat bouncing slightly after falling from a height.
-This term was first identified in print on December 7, 1985, by the Financial Times.
+The Financial Times first identified this term in print on December 7, 1985.
 It is now commonly applied to short-lived recoveries observed during longer-term market declines.

 Notable Historical Instances